 - Open-plan living and dining area with modern hanging fireplace

 - Ground floor ensuite master bedroom with queen-size bed

-- First floor ensuite master bedroom with king-size bed
+- First floor ensuite master bedroom with queen-size bed

-- Two guest bedrooms, both with king-size beds, sharing a separate bathroom with bathtub
+- Two guest bedrooms, both with queen-size beds, sharing a separate bathroom with bathtub

 - Fully equipped open-plan kitchen with wide kitchen island and bar stools

 - Dining table that seats eight people